-- Have a payment plan.
 Once you are decided that you want to lower down your debt by making aggressive payments on it, you need to act on that plan.
 There are a few repayment options you can tread and the two most popular are snowball and avalanche methods.
 Snowball is paying down the account that carries the smallest balance first.
-This gives you a moral boost and leaves you with an extra money you can use to pay down the next smallest balance.
-Avalanche on the other hand tackles the account with the highest interest rate first.
-The benefits of this is that you get to save a few more on interest payment once you are done in paying your debt.
+This gives you a morale boost and leaves you with an extra money you can use to pay down the next smallest balance.
+Avalanche, on the other hand, tackles the account with the highest interest rate first.
+The benefits of this are that you get to save a few more on interest payment once you are done in paying your debt.

-- Never miss a single payment.
 There is never really a reason to miss a payment unless you are jobless and no reserve funds to speak of.
 But even then, you can talk to lenders and tell them your current situation.
-Investopedia.com explains that delinquency and default are two different things where the former is just missing a few days or months of payment and the latter is completely non-payment of loan.
+Investopedia.com explains that delinquency and default are two different things where the former is just missing a few days or months of payment and the latter is completely non-payment of the loan.
 Either of these two puts an adverse effect on your credit score and lowers your chances of low rates or favorable requests from your lender.
 Look at debt consolidation if you are having problems tracking all your payments so you only look at one payment account.

-- Look at student loan repayment plans.
-Student loan, apart from mortgage loan is driving up the debt problems of consumers.
+Student loan apart from mortgage loan is driving up the debt problems of consumers.
 It is a totally different discussion if student loans are good types of debt but repayment of these loans is such a hard task for graduates especially those that are still earning anywhere within minimum wage.
 What you can do is to look at repayment options for federal student loans to make the payments go down or check if refinancing with a private lender will benefit you.
-The idea is to look for way to make the payments manageable.
+The idea is to look for a way to make the payments manageable.

-- Check if refinancing is an option.
-When you are tackling debt payments, you do not have to get stucked with high amounts.
+When you are tackling debt payments, you do not have to get stuck with high amounts.
 There are ways to lower down those payments and one is debt consolidation to take advantage of lower interest rates.
-But you need to understand that this is possible of you have a better credit score at present compared to when you took out the loan.
-Another one is using your house’s equity to lower down rates for debts with high interest rates.
+But you need to understand that this is possible if you have a better credit score at present compared to when you took out the loan.
+Another one is using your house’s equity to lower down rates for debts with high-interest rates.
 But you need to seriously study this one first and make sure that you are not putting your house in jeopardy.

 If you are wondering how you ended up with a mountain of debt payments in your finances, here are some of the most common mistakes people make.

-- Cosigning loans for friends and family.
 USNews.com stresses the fact that consumers should carefully think about cosigning loans for friends and family.
-They are not all bad but you need to carefully asses the repayment capability of the person you are cosigning for.
+They are not all bad but you need to carefully assess the repayment capability of the person you are cosigning for.
 If they get to pay the debt, then everything is okay and it even helps your credit score in a way.
-But if they fail to meet their financial obligations, then there payment obligations become your obligation and whatever damage it brings to a credit score affects yours as well.
+But if they fail to meet their financial obligations, then their payment obligations become your obligation and whatever damage it brings to a credit score affects yours as well.